openrundev/docs/content/docs/Configuration/Authentication.md

 [auth.github_test]
 key = "abcdefgh"
 secret = "mysecret"
+scopes = ["profile", "email"] # empty by default, change as required
 ```

 Here, the auth config entry name is `github_test`.
 The entry name can be one of the supported providers, or a supported provider name followed by a `_` and a qualifier.
 The provider name is case sensitive.
 So `github`, `google`, `github_prod`, `google_my_org` etc are valid config names. `github-test` and `my_org_google` are not valid.